ziem24/Brainfuck-C/README.md

 make
 ./main "path/to/file"
 ```

 #### 2. Debugging
-Imagine a simple brainfuck script:
+Placing a hashtag in any place like this:
 ```brainfuck
 "examples/xkcd_random_number.bf"
 +++++[>++++++++++<-]>++.#  ; appended symbol
 ```
-Placing a # in any place will print out some information about the current situation:
+will print out some useful information (instruction/data pointer location, cell value)
 ```bash
 ./main "examples/xkcd_random_number.bf"
 4 (output)
 Instruction . at position 79
 Cell value '4' (ASCII 52) at pointer value 1
 ```
+which means that the comments or anything else should not contain hashtags!!!

 #### 3. Examples
 Programs I have written and put in the *examples* folder
 1. Hello world - Everyone knows what a Hello world program does
-2. Truth machine - Print a single '0' if input is '0', print '1' indefinitely if input is 1
+2. Truth machine - Print a single '0' if input is '0', print '1' indefinitely if the input is '1'
 3. XKCD random number - Return '4', based on XKCD page 221
 #### 4. Windows support
 Thinking about it.